WHAT TYPE OF LOAN PROGRAM IS BEST FOR ME?

 The many different types of home loans available can seem overwhelming.
 Should you choose a fixed rate, adjustable rate or government loan mortgage?
 The truth is there is no right answer.
 Choosing a loan type is an important decision that is best made after you have researched your options.
 Remember, taking the time to explore your options now can mean saving thousands of dollars in the long run.

 Ask yourself the following questions to determine what loan type is right for you:

 Do you expect your financial situation to change over the next few years?

 Do you plan to live in your current home for a long time?

 Do you feel comfortable with the idea of a changing mortgage amount?

 Do you want to be free of mortgage debt by the time your children go to college or you retire?

 A professional lender is the best resource available to help you decide which loan best fits your needs.
 Follow the general guidelines outlined below to get started selecting the best mortgage for your home.

-FHA loans allow individuals who may not qualify for a conventional mortgage obtain a loan, especially first time home buyers.
+FHA loans allow individuals who may not qualify for a conventional mortgage to obtain a loan, especially first-time home buyers.
 These loans offer low minimum down payments, reasonable credit expectations, and flexible income requirements.

 VA HOME LOANS